Evolvulus arizonicus, Arizona Blue-eyes

 Common Name: Arizona Blue-eyes

-Also Called: Hairy Evolvulous, Wild Dwarf Morningglory and Wild Dwarf Morning-glory; (Spanish: Oreja de Ratón)
+Also Called: Hairy Evolvulous, Wild Dwarf Morningglory, Wild Dwarf Morning-glory; (Spanish: Oreja de Ratón)

 Family: Convolvulaceae, Morning Glory Family